The Best Season for a Destination Wedding in Sicily: A Month-by-Month Guide

 Spring is widely considered the golden season for weddings in Sicily — and it is easy to understand why.

 The island is at its most lush and vivid.
-After the winter rains, the countryside transforms: wildflowers colour the hillsides of the Val di Noto, the vineyards around Etna turn bright green, the lemon groves of the Amalfi Coast fill with blossom.
+After the winter rains, the countryside transforms: wildflowers colour the hillsides of the Val di Noto, the vineyards around Etna turn bright green, the orange and lemon groves fill with blossom.
 The baroque stone of Ragusa Ibla and Noto glows warm gold in the afternoon light.

 Temperatures in May and June typically range between 20°C and 28°C — warm enough for outdoor ceremonies without being overwhelming.
 The days are long, the evenings are gentle and the quality of the light is extraordinary.